Ms Emily Duncanson1,2,3, Prof Anna Chur-Hansen3, Associate Professor Shilpanjali Jesudason2,4,5

 Conclusions: People receiving APD for ESKD face daily and chronic psychosocial challenges.
 Psychological distress and poor coping may be heightened at key disease milestones and transition periods, or among individuals without a caregiver in the home.
 Further research may evaluate the role of education and psychosocial support interventions at dialysis initiation and other transitions periods throughout the trajectory of chronic kidney disease.

-Emily works as a research officer at the Australia and New Zealand Dialysis and Transplant Registry (ANZDATA) and is a registered psychologist.
+Emily is a registered psychologist who works as a research officer at the Central and Northern Adelaide Renal and Transplantation Service (CNARTS) Clinical Research Group at the Royal Adelaide Hospital and the Australia and New Zealand Dialysis and Transplant Registry (ANZDATA).
 Her area of interest, health psychology, involves addressing the psychological aspects of physical illness and chronic disease from a biopsychosocial approach.
 Her clinical and research interests are in the psychological wellbeing and quality of life of people undergoing renal replacement therapies and that of their caregivers and family members.
-In her research, she is interested in exploring people’s lived experiences using qualitative methods, with an aim of improving psychosocial care and support for people with kidney disease .
+In her research, she is interested in exploring people’s lived experiences using qualitative methods, with an aim of improving psychosocial wellbeing and care for people with kidney disease.